Connectivity troubleshooting

 • If the VNets are in the same region, you can connect them using VNet peering or a VPN Gateway VNet-to-VNet connection.

-• If the VNets are in different regions, geo-replication using VNet peering is not supported.
+• If the VNets are in different regions, geo-replication using VNet peering isn't supported.
 A client VM in VNet 1 (region 1) isn't able to access the cache in VNet 2 (region 2) using its DNS name because of a constraint with Basic internal load balancers.
 For more information about VNet peering constraints, see Virtual Network - Peering - Requirements and constraints.
 We recommend using a VPN Gateway VNet-to-VNet connection.

 These articles provide more information on connectivity and resilience: